AviatrixSystems/Docs/HowTos/SAML_Integration_Google_IDP.rst

    :numbered:

 ==============================================================================
-Google IDP for SAML Integration
+Google IdP for SAML Integration
 ==============================================================================

 Overview
 ------------

-This guide provides an example on how to configure Aviatrix to authenticate against a Google IDP.
-When SAML client is used, your Aviatrix controller acts as the Identity Service Provider (ISP) that redirects browser traffic from client to IDP (e.g., Google) for authentication.
+This guide provides an example on how to configure Aviatrix to authenticate against a Google IdP.
+When SAML client is used, your Aviatrix controller acts as the Identity Service Provider (ISP) that redirects browser traffic from client to IdP (e.g., Google) for authentication.

 Visit one of the following links based on your use case:

-  If integrating Google IDP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_
+  If integrating Google IdP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_
-  If integrating Google IDP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html>`_
+  If integrating Google IdP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html>`_

 Before configuring SAML integration between Aviatrix and Google, make sure you have a valid Google account with administrator access.

 Configuration Steps
 -------------------

-Follow these steps to configure Aviatrix to authenticate against your Google IDP:
+Follow these steps to configure Aviatrix to authenticate against your Google IdP:

 Step 1.
 Create a `Google SAML Application <#google-saml-app1>`__ for Aviatrix

 Step 2.
-Retrieve `Google IDP metadata <#google-idp-metadata>`__
+Retrieve `Google IdP metadata <#google-idp-metadata>`__

 Step 3.
 Continue Creating `Google SAML Application <#google-saml-app2>`__ for Aviatrix